 What parents need to know

-Parents need to know that Back to the Future is a family time-travel favorite that includes scenes in which main character Marty McFly (Michael J. Fox) and his friends in physical jeopardy: A bully initiates a mostly off-camera assault on a high school girl, there's a violent attack in which a sympathetic character is thought to be killed, a van chasing a teen on a skateboard, and more.
-There are also several episodes of bullying, and more.
-The violence is exaggerated and closer in tone to cartoon jeopardy than real danger, but some kids will no doubt find it tense.
-Several scenes show the hero's discomfort when the girl who will eventually be his mother tries to entice him with kisses and embraces; there's also a scene in which the beginnings of an assault on a high school girl are shown; she struggles/expresses fear, but intervention prevents anything else from happening.
-Strong language includes a couple memorable uses of "s--t," as well as "bastards," "damn," "a--hole," and a couple of racial slurs in the 1950s-set scenes.
+Parents need to know that Back to the Future is a 1980s time-travel favorite that includes scenes in which main character Marty McFly (Michael J. Fox) and his friends are in physical jeopardy: A bully initiates a mostly off-camera assault on a high school girl, there's a violent attack in which a key character is thought to be killed, a van chases a teen on a skateboard, and more.
+There are also several episodes of bullying.
+While the violence is exaggerated and closer in tone to cartoon jeopardy than real danger, some kids will no doubt find it tense.
+Several scenes show Marty's discomfort when the girl who will eventually be his mother tries to kiss and embrace him.
+Expect strong language, including a couple of memorable uses of "s--t," as well as "bastards," "damn," "a--hole," and a couple of racial slurs in the 1950s-set scenes.
 It's worth noting that this is the movie that alerted the public to the concept of product placement, with controversy arising from the near-constant visuals of Pepsi products and other brands.

 What's the story?